divelab/LECI/README.md

 ## Overview

-In this work, we propose to simultaneously incorporate label and environment causal independence (LECI) to **fully make use of label and environment information**, thereby addressing the challenges faced by prior methods on identifying causal/invariant subgraphs.
+In this work, we propose to simultaneously incorporate label and environment causal independence (LECI) to release the potential of pre-collected environment information in graph tasks, thereby addressing the challenges faced by prior methods on identifying causal/invariant subgraphs.
 We further develop an adversarial training strategy to jointly optimize these two properties for causal subgraph discovery with theoretical guarantees.